 Did you know that the average person scrolls through 300ft – roughly the height of the Statue of Liberty – of content a day?

-That statistic was touted at Cannes Lions last year, and at times, doesn’t even seem like enough.
+That statistic was touted at Cannes Lions in 2019, and at times, doesn’t even seem like enough.
 The issue with all this content is the resulting effect on over-consumption that has created an attention deficit.

 In a world where 15 seconds can be regarded as long-form content, attracting attention is a challenge that some believe can be tackled with creativity.
 Despite having more channels than ever to connect across, storytelling at scale means nothing if you’re screaming into the void.

 These are three key strategies for 2020 on how to tackle choice paralysis and connect with consumers on a more meaningful level.

 Over the past few years, there has been an explosion of brand partnerships that have catapulted collaborative efforts onto a global stage.
 Collaborations continue to be a crucial means for capturing consumer interest by leveraging and targeting new audience segments.